03 March: Authorized to Act

 Who is Worth to Open the Scroll?
 Rev.5:1-5

-What made Jesus different, however, was that – eye witnessed by a Levite – heaven opened and Jesus was covered (clothed/anointed) with the Holy Spirit.
-He was then authorized (appointed) by an affirming voice from heaven – by the Creator Himself.[c]
-In this context, Jesus is then put to the test in today’s chapter. [v1-14] And, to establish His authority, He fulfils the predictions of the ancient prophet Isaiah [d], telling us how God’s Holy Spirit has authorized Him to act.
-It isn’t to act as “help”, but the solution for all our problems. [v18-19] Everything that Moses accomplished for a nation, Jesus is now authorized to act without restrictions, for anyone from any background. [v25-27]
+In this context, Jesus is then put to the test in today’s chapter. [v1-14] To establish His authority, He fulfils the predictions of the ancient prophet Isaiah [d], telling us how God’s Holy Spirit has authorized Him to act.
+It isn’t to act as “help”, but instead to be the solution for all our problems. [v18-19] Everything that Moses accomplished for one nation in my February Breadcrumbs, Jesus is now authorized to act without restrictions for the whole world – for you, for me, and for anyone from any background. [v25-27] Read More… CLICK on “03 March – Additional Notes”

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.